Pendragon Castle, a ruins that is off the beaten track and set in the beautiful surroundings of Mallerstang Dale, near Outhgill, Cumbria.

 It is situated not too far from Kirkby Stephen and I drive past it often on the road over towards Hawes and the Yorkshire Dales.
 Yes Mallerstang is technically in Cumbria but was included into the Yorkshire Dales when it was extended in size.

 Quite a favourite drive to be honest, always quiet, away from tourists and a pure vast wildness about the area.

 Why is the castle called Pendragon Castle?
 Well, folklore and legend has it that Uther Pendragon (the father of King Arthur) built a castle here first, and tried (yet failed) to change the direction of the River Eden to create the moat…

 Let Uther Pendragon do what he can, Eden will run where Eden ran

-The castle is on private land in a farmers field off the road.. and due to the state of the ruin there is currently no public access.
-It is easy to be seen, as these pictures show from the perimeter of the field and road.
+The castle is on private land in a farmers field off the road.. and until recently, for safety reasons there was no entry to the ruins and you had to observe from the road.

 Now the current owners have spent a lot of time, money and dedication to not only uncover the true gems of the ruins but also make it more accessible and people can step directly around it now.

 It is in the valley of Mallerstang in the Yorkshire Dales.
 Grid ref NY 7807 0265